 Feel the Floor

-**A stunning resurrection of one of dance history's most dynamic innovators, whose work was key to the Jazz Age transformation of how we move to music—in nightclubs, on stage, and in film For anyone passionate about jazz dance, Broadway's golden age, the Harlem Renaissance, cosmopolitan London, American vernacular dance, and African American history** Buddy Bradley’s story mirrors today's fight for recognition of Black contributions to transatlantic culture.
-His work in rhythm tap and jazz dance, and cross-pollination with classical ballet choreographers like Frederick Ashton and George Balanchine, didn't just influence dance—it created the movement language we still speak today.
+A stunning resurrection of the visionary choreographer Buddy Bradley whose contributions to rhythm tap and jazz dance in the 1920s and ’30s indelibly transformed the way we move to music In Feel the Floor, Maureen Footer shows how Bradley’s revolutionary moves electrified Broadway in the 1920s and conquered London’s West End in the 1930s, introducing new inflections to the era’s tap and jazz dance.
+His experiments in rhythm and staging would anticipate bebop, and his influence even permeated classical dance, cross-pollinating with ballet choreographers like Frederick Ashton and George Balanchine.
+Mirroring today’s fight for recognition of Black contributors to transatlantic culture, Buddy Bradley’s story isn’t just one of influence.
+He created the movement language we still speak today.
+The white performers Bradley taught to move became legends: Eleanor Powell, Ruby Keeler, Adele Astaire, Jessie Matthews.
 Bradley was also the first to fuse movement, character, and narrative in the theater, setting the stage for the integrated book musical and the careers of Agnes de Mille, Bob Fosse, and Jerome Robbins.
-Yet, Bradley often didn’t receive the credit he deserved.
-In Feel the Floor, Maureen Footer shows how Bradley's revolutionary moves electrified Broadway in the 1920s, conquered London's West End in the 1930s, introduced unsuspected nuance to tap dance, and even permeated classical dance.
-The white performers Bradley taught to move became legends: Eleanor Powell, Ruby Keeler, Adele Astaire, Clifton Webb.
-As his influence and opportunities in London grew, Bradley’s experiments in rhythm and staging would anticipate bebop and propel the book musical forward.
-Footer spent five years in prodigious research, crossed three continents, and enlisted private investigators to uncover Bradley's buried legacy.
-She tracked ancestral history in the Deep South, discovered lost films, and corrected false narratives.
-Feel the Floor reveals how one man's genius rewired the DNA of American dance, shaped modern ballet, and transformed musical theater.
+In post-war Great Britain, as Black American dancers and jazz musicians flocked to London (and a congenial base at Bradley’s dance school), he danced and choreographed with Baby Laurence, Pete Nugent, Frankie Manning, and Mabel Lee, among others.
+Footer spent five years in prodigious research, crossing two continents, tracking ancestral history in the Deep South, and enlisting private investigators to uncover Bradley’s buried legacy.
+Feel the Floor corrects the false narratives that have erased Bradley’s influence, revealing how one man’s genius transformed musical theater, shaped modern ballet, and rewired the very DNA of American dance.
 Buddy Bradley's story mirrors today's fight for recognition of Black contributions to American culture.
 His work in rhythm tap and jazz dance, and cross-pollination with classical ballet choreographers like Frederick Ashton and Georges Balanchine, vocabulary didn't just influence dance—they created the movement language we still speak today.
 For anyone passionate about Broadway's golden age, the Harlem Renaissance, cosmopolitan London between the wars, American vernacular dance, African American history, and untold stories of artistic brilliance, Feel the Floor delivers a stunning resurrection of one of dance history's most dynamic innovators.

 Formato: